Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 The `getStringAssignment` function takes four inputs to assign a variation:

 - `flagKey` - The key for the flag you are evaluating.
 This key is available on the feature flag detail page (see below).
-- `subjectKey` - The entity ID that is being experimented on, typically represented by a UUID.
+- `subjectKey` - A unique identifier for the subject being experimented on (e.g., user), typically represented by a UUID.
 This key is used to deterministically assign subjects to variants.
 - `subjectAttributes` - A map of metadata about the subject used for [targeting](/feature-flagging/concepts/targeting/).
 If targeting is not needed, pass in an empty object.
 - `defaultValue` - The value that will be returned if no allocation matches the subject, if the flag is not enabled, if `getStringAssignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
 Its type must match the `get<Type>Assignment` call.